4IJS Photography: Alexandra Ion

 4th International Jackal and Related Species Symposium (4IJS),

-which will take place from October 7th to 10th, 2026, in the breathtaking Danube Delta Biosphere Reserve, Romania.
+which will take place from October 7th to 10th, 2026, in Tulcea, the city of the breathtaking Danube Delta Biosphere Reserve, Romania.
 The Danube Delta National Institute for Research and Development hosts the symposium.
-The symposium will be organized in MURIGHIOL, Danube Delta Biosphere Reserve

 An educational course, "Jackal Soundscapes: Advanced Bioacoustic Monitoring Techniques", designed to enhance knowledge of species identification, applied ecology, and monitoring (including spectral audiograms or sonograms), will precede the symposium on October 5th and 6th, 2026.